 Bemidji State University, located in Bemidji, Minnesota, offers an online Bachelor of Science in Criminal Justice in addition to an on-campus degree in the same field.
 The program is designed to prepare students for careers in a wide variety of areas in the criminal justice field, including peace officers, youth counselors, lawyers, probation officers, law enforcement, and more.
 The degree is offered within a liberal arts framework to develop the knowledge, values, and ethical consciousness that are essential for becoming successful managers and leaders in the field.

 The degree is also appropriate for students who choose to pursue advanced study in criminal justice or law.
-For students who are interested in the criminal justice field but committed to another major area of study already, the Bemidji State also offers two minor areas of study, in Criminal Justice and Fraud Examination.
-Additionally, majors can focus their study further with an emphasis in Law enforcement, Corrections, Victimology, or Tribal Justice.
+For students who are interested in the criminal justice field but committed to another major area of study already, the Bemidji State also offers two minor areas of study – Criminal Justice and Fraud Examination.

 University of Missouri-St Louis